Issa El-Saieh: Contributors

 In the early 1940s, El-Saieh often travelled to Cuba, where he met several musicians, including Cuban pianist, composer, arranger and bandleader Ramon "Bebo" Valdés who would become not only a frequent collaborator of the Orchestre Saieh, but also his life-long friend.
 Valdés wrote and performed the track "Monsieur Saieh", which first featured in the 1959 album Todo Ritmo by Bebo Valdés Y Su Orquesta.

 During the late 1940s, in New York City, El-Saieh studied music alongside Eddie Barefield, Andy Brown, Albert J. "Budd" Johnson, and Walter «Foots» Thomas – who had all been members and collaborators of The Cab Calloway Orchestra.
 He also frequented other musicians such as Dizzy Gillespie, Charlie Parker, Jo Thompson and Kenny Dorham, and was a regular at various jazz and blues night clubs, including Birdland, the Blue Note and Café Society.

 El-Saieh ordered original scores from foreign arrangers such as: Bobby Hicks, Albert J. "Budd" Johnson, Pérez Prado and Bebo Valdés, and invited these musicians, as well as American pianist Billy Taylor, to participate in rehearsal sessions as well as recordings with the Orchestre Saieh.

 La Belle Créole – music label (1947–1956)

 Around 1947, El-Saieh created his own music label, La Belle Créole – which shared the same name of his brother Elias Noustas's department store.
-From 1947 to 1956, most of Orchestre Saieh's tracks were recorded on this label.
+From 1947 to 1956, most of Orchestre Saiehs tracks were recorded on this label.

 The label also recorded tracks by various bands put together by combinations of musicians from the orchestra, including The Belle Créole Group, La Belle Créole Trio, Bebo Valdés & His Rhythm, Rodolphe Legros & His Ibo Lele Group, Budd Johnson & The Le Perchoir Group, Wébert Sicot & His Cabane Choucoune Ensemble, The Cabane Choucoune Ensemble, Guy Durosier & His Rhythm or Rodolphe Legros & His Ibo Lele Group.

 The recordings took place in different locations such as Cabane Choucoune, Radio Commerce or Ricardo Widmaier's Radio Haiti, as well as other locations in Miami, New York City and Havana (mainly at Radio Progreso).